taslanidis/LLama-VID/README.md

     - **model_zoo**:    Folder with all imported weights for the LLM and vision encoder
     - **llamavid**:     The code that has the model architecture and will be executed by the scripts
     - **scripts**:      The executable code
     - **work_dirs**:    The output of training, fine-tuning and evaluation.
-If a pretrain model is used, then this folder has to have the weights.
+If a pre-train model is used, then this folder has to have the weights.
     - **llama-vid**:    The weights of the llama-vid model from the original authors
     - **llama-vid-7b-full-224-video-fps-1_grounding_finetuning**:
                         The weights for the finetuning with the animal grounding dataset